PaddlePaddle/PaddleDetection/docs/GETTING_STARTED.md

 - To check out hyper parameters used, please refer to the config file.
 - RCNN models training on CPU is not supported on PaddlePaddle<=1.5.1 and will be fixed on later version.

-Alternating between training epoch and evaluation run is possible, simply pass in `--eval` to do so (tested with `SSD` detector on Pascal-VOC, not recommended for two stage models or training sessions on COCO dataset)
+Alternating between training epoch and evaluation run is possible, simply pass in `--eval` to do so and evaluate at each snapshot_iter.
+If evaluation dataset is large and causes time-consuming in training, we suggest decreasing evaluation times or evaluating after training.

 ## Evaluation